mlevison/obsidian-periodic-aggregator/README.md

 ### Creating a Quarterly Review

+1. Ensure the **Periodic Notes** plugin is installed and enabled
-1. Open Command Palette (Ctrl/Cmd + P)
+2. Open Command Palette (Ctrl/Cmd + P)
-2. Type "Build Quarterly Review" and select the command
+3. Type "Build Quarterly Review" and select the command
+4. Select which quarter you want to review from the list
-3. The plugin will:
+5. The plugin will:
-   - Automatically detect the current quarter (Q1, Q2, Q3, or Q4)
+   - Scan for your Daily and Weekly notes using Periodic Notes settings
    - Create a new markdown file in your configured temp folder
    - Name the file `Q{quarter}_{year}_Review.md` (e.g., `Q2_2024_Review.md`)
+   - Include all found Daily and Weekly notes content in the review
-   - Open the file with a pre-filled template
+   - Open the file with a pre-filled template and aggregated notes

 ### Configuring Settings